jepras/jepras-gatsby-netlifycms/src/pages/now/index.md

 templateKey: now-page
 title: What I am currently doing
 ---

-_Last updated on the 11/1/2018_
+_Last updated on the 11/2/2018_

-**Work:** As a Project Manager for cloud & security projects in Microsoft.

-**Learning:** To build full-stack applications.

-* Doing #100DaysOfCode challenge.
-* Halfway through freeCodeCamp.org to get full-stack certification.
-* Working on a [TeamReporter ](https://teamreportingapp.firebaseapp.com)application.
+**Working:** On enabling more reuse of building materials with [BeResourceful](https://beresourceful.org).
+Also, developing a [climbing AR rehabilitation tool/game](https://infiniteclimbing.org) for kids to get healthy.

+**Learning:** New technologies.

+- Learning about IoT & sensor hardware development for [BeResourceful](https://beresourceful.org).
+- Diving into AR development in Unity with [Infinite Climbing](https://infiniteclimbing.org) project.

 **Living:** In Copenhagen.

-.. random things I enjoy atm